Benavara: Demography and education

 This village has a reputation of having a govt primary school since pre-independence compare to neighbour villages, but, still remains with the same school.
 There were literates in the village among the generation of the 1900s.
 Anganavadi (a nursery) is the only addition since the 1970s due to limitation in population.
 The Govt.
 Middle School, at adjoining Hanchipura was only the school after Independence for higher primary education till such time only 3 students went out to pursue education in Tumkur and happened to join govt service in the 1950s.
 Then, a H S was opened in 1963 at Yedavani till then students had to go out to cities/ towns for high schools.
 Since the 2000s there is a High School at Valagerepura close to the village and Junior college at Amruthur and degree college at Kunigal with a lot of bus facilities.

-There are graduates from this village since the 1960s and now (2010s), it hosts a number of degree and PG graduates from this village.
-The children of the officials of this village are in good positions after good education in engineering/ medical fields.
-There are two Dy.
-Conservator of Forests (Rtd) from this village; Sri B.M.T.
-Rajeev, IFS is one among them and he is a freelance writer and has authored/ published three books on wildlife/ forestry.
-Another DFO was B.K Mayanna who is retired now.

 This village had the blessings/ guidance of the reputed social workers/ politicians/educationists hailed from the adjoining village M A colony late H M Gangadharaiah, MLC the founder of Siddhartha Engg and Medical colleges, Tumkur in the 1950s and Late M H Jayaprakash Mayayan, MLA and founder of Dr Ambedkar Engg College, Bengaluru from 1967 to 1994; who did their best to guide the villagers in the field of importance of education and its importance in social, economical and political upliftment through it.